somewun/adt-devops/README.md

 **By the 9th:**

 Have a deployed app,
+    - Check cloudflare settings for allow urls
-Ensure the pipeline will have enough features (In the GitHub Actions)
+    - check GitHub settings for secrets (see you tube video) Ensure the pipeline will have enough features (In the GitHub Actions)
     - Config management
     - Unit tests